Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/variables.md

 **Type** - boolean <br>
 **Default** - off

-A `boolean` variable controlling if the creation of new not encrypted tables is enabled or not.
+A `boolean` variable controlling if the creation of new, not encrypted tables is allowed.

 If enabled, `CREATE TABLE` statements will fail unless they use the `tde_heap` access method.